 - Creation of a utility to manage the day-to-day management of the parking system will create a dedicated stream of income to the utility to maintain the parking system; at the end of each year any surplus funds will be transferred to the Borough to help support other infrastructure projects.

 Gallagher appointed the task force in January to study management of the borough’s parking, which numbers 1,000 spaces.
 Overall, there are 2,500 parking spaces in the borough, including county parking garages on High Street and Veterans Memorial Drive East, a parking deck near the post office and nearly 400 spaces at the ShopRite off Veterans Memorial Drive West.

 THE SBPA argues the increases will discourage shoppers and inconvenience the growing crowds that frequent the Main Street restaurants weeknights and weekends.

-Driver says the parking fee increase will generate more revenue for the borough.
 The task force projects a revenue increase of nearly 150 percent – a little more than $360,000 – and an increase in revenue from overtime fines totaling $125,000.

 The expense of hiring additional enforcement officers will be offset by the increased revenues, according to Driver.

 The additional revenues will also be dedicated to repairs and maintenance of the off street parking lots, Driver said.